 - Open Standard

-- It adds 4-byte info in existing Ethernet header
+- It adds 4-byte info in the existing Ethernet header

 - It supports untagged traffic.